Editing a deployment

 --deployment-crn [***DEPLOYMENT_CRN***]

-To edit an existing flow deployment, use the cdp dfworkload update-deployment command.
+To edit an existing deployment, use the cdp dfworkload update-deployment command.

 cdp dfworkload update-deployment